 - Collect a group of toys or items in their room and line them up from lightest to heaviest – then get out scales and weigh them to confirm their estimations.

-A study of first and second grade children found those with math-anxious parents tended to learn less maths and were more likely to have math anxiety themselves –when their parents provided were involved frequently in helping with math homework.
+A study of first and second grade children found those with maths-anxious parents tended to learn less maths and were more likely to have maths anxiety themselves –when their parents provided were involved frequently in helping with maths homework.

 Stearns, M. (2013).
 LEARNING MATH: Why kids get frustrated and what parents can do: Ideas to share with parents.
 The Education Digest, 78(5), 38.